-- Change in the respondent's class schedule - Change in the respondent's University work schedule or job assignment - Change in the respondent's campus housing - Exclusion from all or part of Universityhousing - Exclusion from specified activities or areas of campus - Prohibition from participating in student activities or representing the University in any capacity such as playing on an official team; serving in student government; performing in an official band, ensemble, or production; or participating in a recognized student organization - Interim suspension - Any other protective measure that can be used to achieve the goals of this policy.
+- Change in the respondent's University work schedule or job assignment - Respondent's exclusion from all or part of University housing

+- Respondent's exclusion from specified activities or areas of campus - Respondent's prohibition from participating in student activities or representing the University in any capacity such as playing on an official team; serving in student government; performing in an official band, ensemble, or production; or participating in a recognized student organization - Interim suspension of Respondent, including removal from University housing - Any other protective measure that can be used to achieve the goals of this policy.

-The availability of remedial and protective measures will be determined by the specific circumstances of each report.
-Making every effort to avoid depriving all parties of their education, the University will consider a number of factors in determining which measures to take, including the needs of the student or employee seeking remedial and/or protective measures; the severity or pervasiveness of the alleged conduct; any continuing effects on the complainant; whether the complainant and the respondent share the same residence hall, academic course(s), or job location(s); and whether judicial measures have been taken to protect the complainant (e.g., protective orders).
+The availability of remedial and protective measures will be determined by the specific circumstances of each report, and an individualized assessment of the circumstances of each case.
+Making every effort to avoid depriving all parties of their education, the University will consider a number of factors in determining which measures to take, including the needs of the student or employee seeking remedial and/or protective measures; the severity or pervasiveness of the alleged conduct; whether the complainant and the respondent share the same residence hall, academic course(s), or job location(s); and whether judicial measures have been imposed (e.g., protective orders).
 The University will work in good faith to implement the requirements of judicially-issued protective orders and similar orders, to the extent that doing so is within its authority.

 The determination of whether to impose the interim protective measure of interim suspension will be made by the Title IX Coordinator in consultation with members of the University's threat assessment team.
-A respondent may be suspended on an interim basis when the University has received information which indicates that the continued presence on campus of the respondent will likely have a serious effect on the physical, mental, or emotional health, safety, or well-being of another person; when physical safety is seriously threatened; or when the ability of the University to carry out its operation is threatened or impaired.
+A respondent may be suspended on an interim basis when the University has received information that indicates the continued presence of the respondent on campus will likely have a serious effect on the physical, mental, or emotional health, safety, or well-being of another person; when physical safety is seriously threatened; or when the ability of the University to carry out its operation is threatened or impaired.
 The decision to impose interim suspension may be made at any point in the process.
+If an interim suspension is imposed, the respondent will be provided an opportunity to meet with the Title IX Coordinator to review the grounds for the interim suspension and present a response as soon as practicable.

 The University will provide reasonable remedial and protective measures to third parties as appropriate and available, taking into account the role of the third party and the nature of any contractual relationship with the University.

-Any interim measures will not disproportionately impact the complainant.
-The complainant may make requests for interim measures to the Title IX Coordinator.
+Requests for interim measures may be made by either party to the Title IX Coordinator.
 The Title IX Coordinator is responsible for ensuring the implementation of interim measures and coordinating the University's response with the appropriate offices on campus.
 The Title IX Coordinator has the discretion to impose and/or modify any interim measure based on all available information and is available to meet with a complainant or respondent to address any concerns about the provision of interim measures.
-The University will maintain the privacy of any remedial and protective measures provided under this policy to the extent practicable and will promptly address any violation of interim remedial or protective measure.
+The University will maintain the privacy of any remedial and protective measures provided under this policy to the extent practicable and will promptly address any violation of interim remedial or protective measures.